 We do not own or operate facilities for the manufacture of our product candidates, and we do not have any manufacturing personnel.
 We currently have no plans to build our own clinical or commercial scale manufacturing capabilities.
 Janssen has provided us with its existing inventory of clinical supply of tipifarnib.
 Janssen also provided us with its existing inventory of crude drug substance and bulk key intermediate for manufacture of drug substance for tipifarnib.
 A portion of the clinical supply of tablets of tipifarnib provided by Janssen have a non-uniform surface where the film coating on the tablets has worn away to a varying degree.
-We believe this surface erosion is a cosmetic defect only and has no impact on patient safety or the effectiveness of the tablets, and an insignificant impact on taste masking, and that this clinical supply will support our planned Phase 2 clinical trials for tipifarnib.
-However there is no guarantee that clinical trial participants will accept all the tablets and that our existing clinical supply will be sufficient for our planned Phase 2 clinical trials or for any unanticipated extension of our planned Phase 2 clinical trials.
-If we are required to manufacture of our other product candidates for preclinical and clinical testing.
+We believe this surface erosion is a cosmetic defect only and has no impact on patient safety or the effectiveness of the tablets, and an insignificant impact on taste masking, and that this clinical supply will support our ongoing and planned Phase 2 clinical trials for tipifarnib.
+However there is no guarantee that clinical trial participants will accept all the tablets and that our existing clinical supply will be sufficient for our ongoing and planned Phase 2 clinical trials or for any unanticipated extension of our Phase 2 clinical trials.
+If we are required to manufacture additional clinical supplies our Phase 2 clinical trials may be delayed.
+We rely, and expect to continue to rely, on third parties, for the manufacture of our other product candidates for preclinical and clinical testing.
 We will rely on third parties as well for commercial manufacture if any of our product candidates receive marketing approval.
 This reliance on third parties increases the risk that we will not have sufficient quantities of our product candidates or products or such quantities at an acceptable cost or quality, which could delay, prevent or impair our development or commercialization efforts.
 We also expect to rely on other third parties to store and distribute drug supplies for our clinical trials.